-This aroma mimics the finest oak-aged single malt.
+This aroma mimics the finest oak-aged single malt whisky (whiskey).
 Base notes of smoked peat and sandalwood blend with heather honey, cloves and patchouli, for a richly rousing scent.

 Slippers and cigar optional.

 All of our Boozy Candles are hand poured into recycled glass bottles of their origin spirit, using soy wax and a crackling, wooden wick for a luxury experience.
 Exquisitely presented with a ribbon medallion and engraved wooden topperand an optional wooden box.